Discrimination in context to Tenancy Agreements

 Direct:

-A common example of this type of racial discrimination is a landowner who treats a particular tenant as an inferior tenant as compared to the other tenants, due to his/her racial background.
+A typical example of this type of racial discrimination is a landowner who treats a particular tenant as an inferior tenant as compared to the other tenants due to their racial background.

 Indirect: